Buy now, pay later: United States

 The COVID-19 pandemic and its aftermath produced a massive increase in BNPL transactions in the United States.
 The disproportionately broad-scale effects of the lockdown imposition and various debt relief efforts which followed may have contributed to a massive jump in transaction values, from $2 billion in 2019 to $24.2 billion in 2021.
 In 2020, buy now pay later financing as a payment method was offered in $97 billion (roughly 2.1%) of national e-commerce sales.
 This growth was driven principally by young consumers, who made up a massively disproportionate share of the emerging BNPL user market.
 (Note: nearly 75% in 2021, down from 80% in 2018) In the same year, polling done by The Ascent found that nearly 45% of US adult BNPL users used BNPL services to finance services they wouldn't reasonably otherwise be able to pay for.

 It has been reported by the Consumer Financial Protection Bureau that more than 1 in 5 American consumers with a credit record had used BNPL services at some point in 2022, up from 17.8% in 2021.
-Lexis Nexis had received 95% more digital application screenings for BNPL services than in 2021, and had "directly observed 25% of U.S. adult consumers finance a purchase using BNPL" in 2022.
+LexisNexis had received 95% more digital application screenings for BNPL services than in 2021, and had "directly observed 25% of U.S. adult consumers finance a purchase using BNPL" in 2022.
 BNPL lenders approved 78% of loan applications that year.

 Only 9% of overall consumers were using buy now pay later in the fall of 2023, though this represented a 40% increase from 2 years earlier, according to data from the Federal Reserve Bank of Boston.
 Multiple service providers, including Klarna and Affirm, described an explosion in the use of their services during this same period.